 Everyone imagines a traditional Thanksgiving dinner with a beautiful turkey carved at the head of the table.
 But how about adding a twist to your holiday entertaining this year?
 Instead of a turkey, you might want to try cooking a turducken!

-If you haven’t heard of a turducken, it’s the ultimate holiday main dish.
+If you haven’t heard of a turducken, it’s the ultimate holiday main dish and one of the many unique items you can find in our market.
 The name is a mash-up of the main components: turkey, duck, and chicken.
 Turduckens are prepared by stuffing a deboned chicken into a deboned duck, and then stuffing that into a deboned turkey.
 A layer of homemade stuffing is added to separate each layer of poultry.

 If we’ve piqued your interest, here is everything you need to know about cooking a turducken for your holiday meal.